trbaker/imageTools/README.md

 web tools for accessing images or enhancing their presentation.
-Several tools have share links for direct embedding into platforms like ArcGIS StoryMaps.
+Several tools have share links for direct embedding into platforms like ArcGIS StoryMaps.<br><br>
 <b>Images</b><br>
 <a href="swipe.html">Embeddable image swipe</a><br>
 <a href="editor.html">Web-based image editor</a><br>